dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 # Using the StoredProcedureFramework
 The purpose of this document is to describe how to use the Stored Procedure Framework for .Net.

+PLEASE NOTE:
-PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED, and may be in accurate due to a change in API an some functionality.
-Please refer to the unit tests and examples in the code for the true usage documentation.
+* THIS DOCUMENT IS STILL BEING UPDATED.
+Every care has been taken to ensure this documentation accurately reflects the true API, but if any discrepancies are discovered between the API and what this document states, please refer to the unit tests and examples in the code for the true compilable usage documentation.

-Please also note there is on-going work to split the current single TEST project into three specific projects:
+* There is on-going work to :
+  + Split the current single TEST project into three specific projects:
-* Dibware.StoredProcedureFramework.UnitTests
+    - Dibware.StoredProcedureFramework.UnitTests
-* Dibware.StoredProcedureFramework.IntegrationTests
+    - Dibware.StoredProcedureFramework.IntegrationTests
-* Dibware.StoredProcedureFramework.Examples
+    - Dibware.StoredProcedureFramework.Examples

-There will then be two database projects
+  + There will then be two database projects
-* Dibware.StoredProcedureFramework.IntegrationTests.Database
+    - Dibware.StoredProcedureFramework.IntegrationTests.Database
-* Dibware.StoredProcedureFramework.Examples.Database
+    - Dibware.StoredProcedureFramework.Examples.Database

-## TOC
+## Table of Contents
 * [Representing Stored Procedures in Code] (#representing-stored-procedures-in-code)
   +  [General Rules] (#general-rules)
     -   [Base Classes] (#base-classes)